Willow Grove station

-Willow Grove station is a station on the SEPTA Warminster Line, located in Willow Grove, Pennsylvania.
+Willow Grove station is a SEPTA station on the Warminster Line, located in Willow Grove, Pennsylvania.
 The station, located on York Road (PA 611) and Davisville Roads, features a 190-space parking lot.
 Willow Grove station was originally built in 1886 by the Reading Railroad, and replaced by a stone structure built in 1939.
 The station house was closed in 1965, but continues to serve passengers.

 Description

 Willow Grove station consists of a side platform along the tracks.
 The station has a ticket office and waiting room that is open on weekday mornings.
 There are two bike racks available that can hold up to four bicycles.
 Willow Grove station has a daily parking lot with 116 spaces that charges $1 a day, a permit parking lot with 32 spaces that charges $20 a month, and a daily parking lot with 42 spaces that charges 50 cents a day.

 Train service at Willow Grove station is provided along the Warminster Line of SEPTA Regional Rail, which runs south to Center City Philadelphia and north to its terminus at Warminster.
 Willow Grove station is located in fare zone 3.
 Service is provided daily from early morning to late evening.
 Most Warminster Line trains continue through the Center City Commuter Connection tunnel and become Airport Line trains, providing service to the Philadelphia International Airport.
 In FY 2013, Willow Grove station had a weekday average of 472 boardings and 515 alightings.